BajpaiS01/CODSOFT/README.md

 5. Display Results: Show the total marks, average percentage, and the corresponding grade to the user

 # TASK 3 : ATM INTERFACE

+This Java program simulates a simple ATM interface with options to withdraw, deposit, and check balance, while updating and displaying the current balance after each transaction.

 1. Create a class to represent the ATM machine.
 2. Design the user interface for the ATM, including options such as withdrawing, depositing, and checking the balance.
 3. Implement methods for each option, such as withdraw(amount), deposit(amount), and checkBalance().